kai687/sphinxawesome-theme/docs/demo/code.rst

 --------------

-Use a :rst:`parsed-literal` directive, when you want to render markup inside a code block, for example links or emphasized texts. :rst:`parsed-literal` blocks do not have syntax highlighting.
+Use a :rst:`parsed-literal` directive, when you want to render markup inside a code block, for example links or emphasized texts. :rst:`parsed-literal` blocks don't have syntax highlighting.

 .. parsed-literal::